gjpelletier/PyMLR/README.md

 ## Key Features

 - **Regression and Classification**: Supports linear and logistic regression, and many other machine learning regression and classification models.
-- **Integration with Popular Libraries**: Works seamlessly with tools like scikit-learn for preprocessing and modeling, and SHAP for explainability.
+- **Integration with Popular Libraries**: Works seamlessly with tools like scikit-learn, XGBoost, CatBoost, LightGBM, and other packages for preprocessing and modeling, and SHAP for explainability.
 - **Hyperparameter Optimization**: Includes functionality for hyperparameter tuning using Optuna.
 - **Ease of Use**: Provides a streamlined interface to reduce the complexity of implementing machine learning workflows.